 Bootstrap aggregation, or bagging, is a general-purpose procedure for reducing the variance of a statistical learning method.
 The algorithm constructs B regression trees using B bootstrapped training sets, and averages the resulting predictions.
 These trees are grown deep, and are not pruned.
 Hence each individual tree has high variance, but low bias.
 Averaging these B trees reduces the variance.
 For classification trees, bagging takes the “majority vote” for the prediction.
 Use a value of B sufficiently large that the error has settled down.

-To test the model accuracy, the out-of-bag observations are predicted from the models that do not use them.
-If B/3 of observations are in-bag, there are B/3 predictions per observation.
+To test the model accuracy, the out-of-bag observations are predicted from the models.
+E.g., If B/3 of observations are in-bag, there are B/3 predictions per observation.
 These predictions are averaged for the test prediction.
 Again, for classification trees, a majority vote is taken.

 The downside to bagging is that it improves accuracy at the expense of interpretability.
-There is no longer a single tree to interpret, so it is no longer clear which variables are more important than others.
+There is no longer a single tree to interpret, so it is unclear which variables are more important than others.

 Bagged trees are a special case of random forests, so see the next section for an example.